SPACE

 WHO CAN JOIN?

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?

-At other study centers in other countries, patients with diagnosed axial SpA are followed up after 2 years with study visits every two years, but in Norway we have not participated in this part of the study.
+At other study centers in other countries, patients with diagnosed axial SpA after 2 years are followed up with study visits every two years, but in Norway we have not participated in this part of the study.